 Huntington Bancshares Incorporated (Huntington or HBI) is a multi-state diversified regional bank holding company organized under Maryland law in 1966 and headquartered in Columbus, Ohio.
-Through its subsidiaries, including its bank subsidiary, The Huntington National Bank (the Bank), Huntington is engaged in providing full-service commercial, small business, consumer banking services, mortgage banking services, automobile financing, equipment leasing, investment management, trust services, brokerage services, insurance programs, and other financial products and services.
-Huntington's banking offices are located in Ohio, Michigan, Pennsylvania, Indiana, West Virginia, and Kentucky.
+Through its subsidiaries, including its bank subsidiary, The Huntington National Bank (the Bank), Huntington is engaged in providing full-service commercial and consumer banking services, mortgage banking services, automobile financing, recreational vehicle and marine financing, equipment leasing, investment management, trust services, brokerage services, insurance service programs, and other financial products and services.
+Huntington's banking offices are located in Ohio, Illinois, Wisconsin, Michigan, Pennsylvania, Indiana, West Virginia, and Kentucky.
 Select financial services and other activities are also conducted in various other states.
-International banking services are available through the headquarters office in Columbus, Ohio and a limited purpose office located in the Cayman Islands and another in Hong Kong.
+International banking services are available through the headquarters office in Columbus, Ohio and a limited purpose office located in the Cayman Islands.
 When we refer to "we", "our", and "us" in this report, we mean Huntington Bancshares Incorporated and our consolidated subsidiaries.
 When we refer to the "Bank" in this report, we mean our only bank subsidiary, The Huntington National Bank, and its subsidiaries.